studysesh2022/CISMiDFall25_CPP/README.md

 ## Week 8
+## Good Morning!
 ### Module 12 – Working with External Data in C++

 **File:** `module12_student_performance.cpp`
 **Dataset:** `StudentPerformance.csv` (Kaggle)

-This program demonstrates how to work with real-world external data in C++ using file input, string processing, and classes.
+My program that I worked on demonstrates how to work with real-world external data in C++ using file input, string processing, and classes.

-The program:
+The program consist of:
 - Reads a CSV file containing student performance data
 - Uses a `StudentPerformance` class to store each row
 - Loads at least 10 records from the dataset